laborcraft/ForestRedisCMD/README.md

 **[ForestRedisAPI JavaDoc 1.0.7](https://foresttechmc.github.io/ForestRedisAPI/1.0.7/)**

 This fork of ForestRedisAPI adds a configuration section and a listener to commands sent as plain text on selected redis channels.
-Whitelists and blacklists can be selected for
+Whitelists and blacklists can be selected for these commands in order to improve security.
 This fork will track ForestRedisAPI for every other purpose.

 ### Usage